Cover photo by Ryan Tippett.

 Length up to 39mm; Wingspan attains 49mm

-Like many other Pseudagrion species the males colouration is variable and changes gradually with age.
-The postocular spots in particular range from greenish when young through greenish-orange to orange-brown in aged individuals.
-The sides of the thorax are greenish-blue when young.
+Like many other Pseudagrion species the male Vaal Sprite’s colouration is variable and changes gradually with age.
+The postocular spots in particular, range from greenish when young, through greenish-orange, to orange-brown in aged individuals.
+The sides of the thorax are greenish-blue in young individuals.
 The light blue pruinosity starts low down and eventually extends up to the antehumeral stripe with maturity.

-Females are khaki brown, often with a thin pale blue dusting on the sides of the thorax.
+Females are khaki brown, often with a thin pale blue dusting on the sides of the thorax and abdomen.
 They are best identified by their association with the males.

 Click here for more details on identification.